hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ![](images/image48.jpg)![](images/image15.jpg)![](images/image53.jpg)

 The log is displayed in a popup dialog.
-It can be closed or emptied using the X and “trash” icons.
+It can be closed or emptied using the X and "trash" icons.

 ![](images/image87.png)